uncenter/dotfiles/README.md

 ## Dotfiles manager

-I'm using [GNU Stow](https://www.gnu.org/software/stow/) - a free, lightweight dotfiles manager written in Perl.
-I really don't know why I went with it other than it is simple and basic.
-I have tried a few others, such as [chezmoi](https://www.chezmoi.io/), but they were overcomplicated or just annoying to use.
-I used this [incredibly helpful guide](https://www.jakewiesler.com/blog/managing-dotfiles) to get started with `stow` and it has been working great so far.
+I'm using [GNU Stow](https://www.gnu.org/software/stow/) ([documentation](https://www.gnu.org/software/stow/manual/stow.html)) - a free and lightweight dotfiles manager written in Perl.
+I have tried a few dotfile managers such as [chezmoi](https://www.chezmoi.io/), but all were overcomplicated and just annoying to use.
+I used this [incredibly helpful guide](https://www.jakewiesler.com/blog/managing-dotfiles) to get started with `stow` and it has been working great so far!

 ## Getting started